Zeeker/blog/content/post/how-to-build-your-professional-website/part-1-hugo/index.md

 In case the `git submodule` part doesn't make sense to you: it's basically a way of telling get to keep track of a "sub project".
 Don't worry too much about it.
-If you want to worry you can read more about it [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+If you want to worry, you can read more about it [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 Okay, now we have the theme downloaded but how do we use it?
-Great question!
+Great question, that's pretty easy!

 ```sh
 echo 'theme = "hugo-tranquilpeak-theme"' >> config.toml